Skip to main content

 • you're studying an Integrated masters or any top up from a lower level course.
 Check out Undergraduate funding.

 • you received a Postgraduate Master’s Loan before - unless you left your previous course due to illness, bereavement or another serious personal reason.
+You will not receive an extra loan to repeat a part of your course.
 Contact the Student Advice Service for advice.

 Nationality, residency and Immigration status